 THE WRITERS ROOM 5050

-The Writers Room 5050 mentor writers, directors and storytellers for next-level success, wanting to work in television or return to working in television, develop their pilots, pitch their TV series, run the writers room and direct episodes.
+The Writers Room 5050 mentors storytellers, writers, directors and producers for next-level success in television, streaming and film.
+Develop your pilots, pitch your TV series, run the writers room and direct episodes.
 Our alumni are in demand and getting hired.
+We aim to level the playing field in entertainment for underrepresented groups, including women, people of color, LGBTQA+, indigenous, disability, veterans, age, and woke men.
 Be part of our Inclusion Revolution!

 Storytellers can join us for live sessions or they can participate remotely using Zoom.